vibdev/canvas-kit/API_PATTERN_GUIDELINES.md

 - Use aria labels where required
 - Ensure full keyboard navigation
-- Check whether tabbing is enough or whether other keyboard navigation is required (e.g. arrow keys)
+- Check whether tabbing is enough or whether additional keyboard navigation is required (e.g. arrow keys)
 - When in doubt, ask an expert!